nrfconnect/sdk-sidewalk/doc/samples/template.rst

 +------------+---------------+------------+

 .. note::
-   The LoRa radio module shield must be connected to the development kit header, and the antenna must be connected to the radio module.
+   To use sub-GHz radio, the Semtech shield must be connected to the development kit header, and the antenna must be connected to the radio module.
    For the exact pin assignment, refer to the :ref:`setting_up_hardware_semtech_pinout` section.

 Overview
 ********